Revan20911/Translator/README.md

 - Improve the time it takes for the application to translate and output the text to the screen. (currently this takes about 5 - 10 seconds).
 - Improve translation accuracy by implementing ML technologies to better recognize and interpret slang and onomatopoeia.

+## Planned Additions

+- Create a web-version of this application that can translate text from drag-and-dropped images